Introduction

 Are searches case-sensitive?

-Email searches are typically case-insensitive, but this depends on the email server.
+Email searches are typically case-insensitive, but this depends on the email server implementation.

 Proxies